Noroff-FEU-Assignments/project-exam-2-7oiden/README.md

 ![image](https://res.cloudinary.com/dhd2paq70/image/upload/v1654681030/holidaze_x4owk1.jpg)

-A simple overview of the use/purpose of the project.
+Image of the sites hero at the homepage.

 ## Description

-Holidaze is an accomodation booking site for a local tourist agancy located in Bergen.
+Holidaze is an accomodation booking site for a local tourist agancy located in Bergen, Norway.
 The site is coded with ReactJS based on React Bootstrap components and styled using Sass.
 The site has a customer facing side with booking functionality, and a admin section that can be accessed with the use of JWT tokens.
 In the admin section, contact and booking enquiries can be handled as well as adding new establishments.

-The WP WooCommerce API is used for the establishments and customer reviews, while a API from Strapi hosted on Heroku is used to store and fetch data from booking- and contact enquiries.
+The WP WooCommerce API is used for the establishments, customer reviews and authentification, while a API from Strapi hosted on Heroku is used to store and fetch data from booking- and contact enquiries.
+In addition a Google Maps API i used to fetch live map data from hotel addresses.

-You can add some bullet points if you'd like to:

-- List item 1
+#### Sign in as admin:

+- Username: 7oiden
+- Password: Exam_4060

+## Assignment requirements:

+### Customer side

-- List item 2
+- Homepage
+- Searchbar typehead
+- A results page with all hotels
+- The hotel specific page which displays all details about the hotel
+- An enquiry page, either modal or separate page
+- A contact page which goes to the admin

+### Admin side

+- Create a login section that makes use of JWT tokens
+- List of enquiries and new enquiries appear when users submits the form on the enquiry page
-- List item 3
+- List of messages from the contact form

-Login details: username: 7oiden password: Exam_4060
+- The admin can create a new establishment.

 ## Built With